Vegan or vegetarian on the Camino

 • If you want to know the price of an item, you can ask ¿Cuánto cuesta esto? (how much is this?) while pointing at it.
 You can drop esto if you think it’s not necessary because it’s obvious enough what item you are asking about.

 • ¿Cuánto es? (how much is it?) is similar to ¿Cuánto cuesta?, but they are used differently.
-As I just said, we use ¿cuánto cuesta? to ask about the price of a specific item.
+We use ¿cuánto cuesta? to ask about the price of a specific item.
 However, we use ¿cuánto es? when we finish our shopping, to find out how much the total is.

 Are you ready to go shopping on the Camino de Santiago?